brightbox/docs.brightbox.com/content/guides/filesystems-and-disks.md

 only been tested with our official Ubuntu images.

 After resizing the partition you need to reload the partition table, which usually needs a reboot.
-Then you can grow the filesystem.
+Then you can grow the file system.

 In the case of the Ubuntu images, you can grow the default filesystem like this: